Vortex/bevy-playground/README.md

 If you don't, you can read how to install it [here](https://www.rust-lang.org/learn/get-started).

  ## Changelog

- 02.12.2022
- ---
- - Created the project
- - Basic scene with simple plane and a cube
- - Simple light with enabled shadows

- 05.12.2022
- ---
- - Switched camera to 2D orthogonal
- - Added simple sprite (will use better sprite sheet in the future)
- - Moved the player stuff to separate plugin (PlayerPlugin)
- - Basic movement with (WSAD) and updated tile size

  06.12.2022
  ---
  - Introduced debug with bevy-egui